sraashis/easytorch/README.md

 * Automatic logging/plotting, and model checkpointing.
 * Works on all sort of neural network related task.
 * GPU enabled metrics like precision, recall, f1, overlap, and confusion matrix with maximum GPU utilization.
-* Ability to automatically combine all the dataset without having to move the data from original location.
+* Ability to automatically combine multiple datasets without having to move the data from original location.

 Sample use case as follows:
 ```python